Tough days, sometimes can come out of the blue, or maybe its something you've been dealing with for a while.

-When the world feels like it’s not on your side here are some suggestions to help to show yourself more kindness and compassion during these times.
+When the world feels like it’s not on your side here are some suggestions to help to show yourself more kindness and self-compassion during these times.

 Grab a journal if you keep one or a piece of paper.
 And write…. don’t overthink it just write whatever comes to mind.
 This is called free writing where you simply write and try not to judge what's going onto the paper as either good or bad.